Sunnie

 News

-05/2025: Successfully defended my PhD dissertation "Advancing Responsible AI with Human-Centered Evaluation" 🎉 A copy is available here.
+05/2025: Completed my PhD at Princeton University 🎉 A copy of my dissertation is available here.

-This Past Year: Had a lovely time visiting and giving talks (some virtually) at KAIST, MILA, Cornell Tech, SNU, Johns Hopkins, BU, Cornell, Apple, and Yonsei University.
+This Past Year: Had a lovely time visiting and giving talks (some virtually) at KAIST, MILA, Cornell Tech, SNU, Johns Hopkins, BU, Cornell, Apple, Yonsei University, and NAVER.

 Selected papers